-*At the time of publishing, the price was $150.
+*At the time of publishing, the price was $170.

 Tim Barribeau has written for The Sweethome and The Wirecutter since 2012, covering both gadgetry and cooking tools.
-In that time he’s interviewed James Beard Award–winning authors and chefs, performed blind taste tests with Japanese chefs, and persuaded ice cream parlors to spend hours slinging ice cream with different sizes and shapes of scoops.
+In that time he has interviewed James Beard Award–winning authors and chefs, performed blind taste tests with Japanese chefs, and persuaded ice cream parlors to spend hours slinging ice cream with different sizes and shapes of scoops.
 He also makes a mean sous vide salmon.

 A home sous vide cooker is mostly for food lovers and experimental cookers.
 It’s for people who love cooking and playing around with new recipes and techniques, those who are willing to wait for hours for food to finish cooking.
 Over the past few years, sous vide cooking has blossomed into the public consciousness.
-Thanks to the technique’s prevalence in the kitchens of high-end restaurants as well as a glut of demystifying literature, demand for home-use sous vide circulators soared, and many inventors have been using Kickstarter to fund the creation of affordable machines.
+Thanks to the technique’s prevalence in the kitchens of high-end restaurants as well as a glut of demystifying literature, demand for home-use sous vide circulators has soared, and many inventors have been using Kickstarter to fund the creation of affordable machines.

 The best of these devices are very simple to use and allow you to expand the margin of error in creating the perfect piece of food.
 They’re like a more controllable version of slow cookers, and they can give you some pretty interesting food outcomes thanks to their accuracy.